jayjay19630/grit/README.md

 reading and writing for blob and tree objects and the ability to commit them, similar to how `Git` implements them.
 Uses `SHA1` for hashing and `zlib` for compression.

 One of the unique parts about this system is its ability to autogenerate commits!
 I know its hard to summarise all your changes into one line, so just let AI do it.
+But just know that Grit is very grumpy and will write your commits with a specific brand voice...

 **Note**: This is a very raw version of `Git`, and should not be used to handle real projects!